CallumBeaney/simulator-cleaner/README.md

 # Simulator Cleaner

-This is useful for developers who wish to without making many terminal requests either permanently delete or reset to their default settings multiple simulators at once.
+This may be useful for developers who wish to without making many terminal requests either permanently delete or reset to their default settings multiple simulators at once.

 ## What problem this script solves

-When a new device is created in Simulator, its default data is stored in a dedicated subdirectory in `CoreSimulator/Devices/`.
-This device directory has a default size, typically of 17MB.
-When this newly created device is opened by the user for the first time, this directory is then populated with 400MB - 1.5GB of data.
-As different applications are tested, the size of each device directory grows substantially.
+When a new Simulator device is created, its default data is stored in a `CoreSimulator/Devices/` subdirectory.
+When this new device is opened for the first time, an extra 400MB - 1.5GB data is created.
+As different applications are tested, each device directory grows.

-The common presumption is that one may reset a given simulator device by removing the data folder for a given simulator in the `CoreSimulator/Devices/` directory.
-Doing this renders the device unopenable from Simulator's `File > Open Simulator` menu.
+The common presumption is that one may reset a given device by removing this data folder, but this renders the device unopenable from Simulator's `File > Open Simulator` menu.

 This script copies the chosen device type's signature data, deletes the device and its data completely, and then uses that device type data to create a new one.
 Doing this manually is tedious.